Roznn/News/_posts/2023-11-15-AImapit-Wins-Frontiers-Award.md

 <a href="https://www.irishtimes.com/business/innovation/2023/11/15/sports-data-company-orreco-wins-irish-times-innovation-of-the-year-award/" target="_blank"><img src="{{ site.baseurl }}/assets/2023AImapITFrontiersAward.png" width="50%" alt="Award"></a>

 Great to see **research from our lab** getting out as a spin out and winning an award!
-The pic below <a href="https://x.com/IrishTimesBiz/status/1724765213268799798?s=20" target="_blank">tweetted by the Irish Times</a> shows our cofounder-leader Julie Connelly with Dr. Matej Ulicny from  AImapIT team.
+The pic above <a href="https://x.com/IrishTimesBiz/status/1724765213268799798?s=20" target="_blank">tweetted by the Irish Times</a> shows our cofounder-leader Julie Connelly with Dr. Matej Ulicny from  AImapIT team.

 This research was supported by the <a href="https://www.adaptcentre.ie/" target="_blank">SFI ADAPT research centre</a>.